A Homeowner’s Guide to Frozen Pipes

 We don’t recommend DIY thawing of frozen pipes, especially inside the walls.
 Most homeowners can’t locate them accurately.
 Plus, even with the right thawing methods in place, focusing on the wrong spot can lead to costly mistakes.

-However, if you can’t secure a plumber yet or are waiting for one to arrive, you can try thawing frozen pipes using DIY methods.
-However, these methods usually work best in exposed pipes where you can apply heat directly.
-For indoor plumbing, it’s best to secure emergency plumbing services.
+However, if you can’t secure a plumber yet or are waiting for one to arrive, you can try thawing frozen pipes yourself.
+These methods usually work best on exposed pipes where you can apply heat directly.

 How to Unfreeze Pipes Safely